 Each of these reasons is explained more fully in the rest of this topic.

 Early school leavers who are unable to secure an appropriate place in an approved course of education or training and are unable to study or undertake training full-time are still expected to undertake education or training or other approved activities appropriate to their capacity.
 Activities may include participation in part-time education or training or other approved activities.

-Act reference: SSAct section 543A Minimum age for YA, section 544DA YA Employment Pathway Plans-early school leavers, section 542H Special circumstances exemption
+Act reference: SSAct section 543A Minimum age for YA, section 540 Qualification for YA - general rule, section 542H Special circumstances exemption

 Unable to get a place

 Young people who wish to enrol in education or training part way through the academic year, but who are unable to get a place, can be exempted.
 This exemption extends to young people who have been refused a place, if there is no other education or training place available within a reasonable distance (1.1.R.30).

 Example: Refusal of a place on the grounds of violent, disruptive or criminal behaviour.

 Are not suited to an available place

 Young people who are not suited to or qualified for available education or training places can be exempted on the basis that no appropriate place is available.

 Note: Personal choice not to remain in education or training is not sufficient reason for exemption.